jeftegoes/AwsOverview/Database/Amazon Neptune.md

 - Fully managed **graph** database.
 - A popular **graph dataset** would be a social network.
-  - Users have friends
+  - Users have friends.
-  - Posts have comments
+  - Posts have comments.
-  - Comments have likes from users
+  - Comments have likes from users.
   - Users share and like posts...
 - Highly available across 3 AZ, with up to 15 read replicas.
 - Build and run applications working with highly connected datasets - optimized for these complex and hard queries.